tomara-x/quartz/README.md

     - zip array 1 and array 2
 - `unzip`
     - inputs: `A -> 1`
-    - unzip input array (one side remains in input array, the other side is in self)
+    - unzip input array (one side remains in input array, the other side is in this circle)
 - `push`
     - inputs: `n -> 1`
-    - push input num to self's array
+    - push input num to this circle's array
 - `pop`
     - inputs: `n -> 1`
-    - pop the last number in the array and set self's num to it when input is non-zero
+    - pop the last number in the array and set this circle's num to it when input is non-zero
 - `len`
     - inputs: `A -> 1` or `T -> 1`
     - length of array (or targets array)
 - `append`
     - inputs: `A -> 1`
-    - copy input array and append it to the end of self's array
+    - copy input array and append it to the end of this circle's array
 - `slice`
     - inputs: `n`, `A -> 1`
-    - slice input array at index `n`, [0..n] remain in input array, [n..len] are moved to self's array
+    - slice input array at index `n`, [0..n] remain in input array, [n..len] are moved to this circle's array
 - `resize`
     - inputs: `n -> 1`
-    - resize self's array, discards numbers when shrinking, and adds zeros when growing
+    - resize this circle's array, discards numbers when shrinking, and adds zeros when growing
 - `contains`
     - inputs: `A -> 1`, `n -> 2`
     - outputs 1 when input array contains input num, 0 otherwise
 - `set`
     - inputs: `n -> 1`, `n -> 2`
-    - first input is index, second is value. sets the value of the given index of self's array
+    - first input is index, second is value. sets the value of the given index of this circle's array
 - `get`
     - inputs: `A -> 1`, `n -> 2`
     - get the value at index of the input array
 - `collect`
     - inputs: `n -> {non-negative}` (any number of those)
-    - collect all connected nums and create an array of them in order (in self)
+    - collect all connected nums and add them in order to this circle's array

 </p>
 </details>